-There are two cases to consider.
-First, imagine that national central banks choose to maintain full employment $(L{i,t} = \overline{L})$.
-This is the case if condition (27) holds.
-Then, even absent international cooperation, the monetary stance implemented by national central banks is optimal from a global perspective.
+We can now address the fundamental question of the paper: are there gains from coordinating national monetary interventions?
+The answer is a qualified yes.
+If macroeconomic conditions are such that national central banks choose to maintain full employment $(L{i,t} = \bar{L})$, which happens if condition (28) holds, then the monetary stance implemented by national central banks is optimal from a global perspective.

-But now consider a scenario in which condition (27) is violated, so that national central banks sacrifice full employment to contain inflation $(L{i,t} < \overline{L})$.
+But now consider a scenario in which condition (28) is violated, so that national central banks sacrifice full employment to contain inflation $(L{i,t} < \bar{L})$.
 Then the policy implemented by selforiented national central banks suffers from a deflationary bias, which leads to an excessive global slump.
 Why are national central banks choosing an excessively contractionary monetary stance?
 To answer this question, we turn to the international spillovers triggered by monetary interventions.

-5.2 International spillovers, capital flows, and competitive appreciations
+4.3 International spillovers, capital flows, and competitive appreciations